MetaFabInc/metafab-javascript/docs/ItemsApi.md

 import MetafabJavascript from 'metafab-javascript';

 let apiInstance = new MetafabJavascript.ItemsApi();
-let collectionId = "collectionId_example"; // String | Any collection id within the MetaFab ecosystem. let collectionItemId = 3.4; // Number | Any item id for the collection.
+let collectionId = "collectionId_example"; // String | Any collection id within the MetaFab platform. let collectionItemId = 3.4; // Number | Any item id for the collection.
 Zero, or a positive integer. apiInstance.getCollectionItem(collectionId, collectionItemId).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);